 Is taking the GRE (Graduate Record Examination) recomended?

-It should be noted that especially for non North American students, a strong case for admission and, in particular, funding, depends not only on your transcripts and letters of recommendation but also on your GRE scores.
+It should be noted that especially for non North American students, a strong case for admission and, in particular, funding offered to PhD students, depends not only on your transcripts and letters of recommendation but also on your GRE scores.
 While writing the GRE is NOT required, such scores certainly enhance an application for admission and especially for funding.
-More information about GRE's is available from: www.GRE.ETS.ORG
+More information about GREs is available here.

 Is it possible to transfer to the MA Program from the Graduate Diploma Program?

 Students who do not have the equivalent of an honours degree in economics may be offered admission into the Diploma program while they qualify for admission to the MA program.
-In this case, students must take a series of graduate courses, chosen in consultation with the Graduate Program Director, that will provide them with the necessary prerequisites.
-Ordinarily, these courses would be courses in Advanced Microeconomics (ECON 501), Advanced Macroeconomics (ECON 503), Econometrics (ECON 521) and Mathematics for Advanced Study in Economics (ECON 525) is not mandatory, but its completion is suggested as preparation for the 600-level MA courses, and will be considered favorably by the Graduate Admissions Committee.
+In this case, students must take a series of graduate courses that will provide them with the necessary prerequisites, chosen in consultation with the Graduate Program Director.
+Ordinarily, these courses would be courses in Advanced Microeconomics (ECON 501), Advanced Macroeconomics (ECON 503), and Econometrics (ECON 521).
+Mathematics for Advanced Study in Economics (ECON 525) is not mandatory, but its completion is suggested as preparation for the 600-level MA courses, and will be considered favorably by the Graduate Admissions Committee.

 Any student accepted into the Diploma Program in order to qualify for admission to the MA program may take 600 level courses once they have completed the prerequisites.
-Any 600- level course in which a student must receive a grade of B or higher.
-In order to be counted towards the MA requirements if the student switches from the graduate diploma program into the MA program.
-To transfer into the MA program a student must maintain at least an "A-" average in the courses that are taken as part of the Diploma program.
+Any 600-level course completed within the Graduate Diploma program with a grade of B, or higher, can be counted toward the MA program requirements.
+To transfer into the MA program, a student must maintain at least a B+ average in the courses that are taken as part of the Graduate Diploma program.